purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Sequence-Models/Transformers/original-transformer.md

 ##### Compute Queries, Keys, and Values for Layer 2
 Assume similar transformations for K, Q, V as in the first layer:
 - For each token:
-  - K2, Q2, V2 = Transformation of the corresponding outputs from FFNN1 (assuming simple linear transformations for illustration).

-- **Transformations:**
   - K2, Q2, V2 for "Jane" = `[1.35, 0.8]`
   - K2, Q2, V2 for "visits" = `[0.1, 0.9]`
   - K2, Q2, V2 for "Paris" = `[1.2, 1.2]`